 by Douglas Elbinger, Energy Systems Analyst, Newman Consulting Group LLC

+Close your eyes.
 Visualize a bottle of your favorite ice-cold craft beer in your hands.
 Now, imagine how much energy it took to get it there?
-No one knows this better than Gary Thompson, COO of Powers Distributing, (Orion Twp.
-Michigan) the wholesale beer distributor servicing Oakland and Macomb counties.
+No one knows this better than Gary Thompson, COO of Powers Distributing, (Orion Twp.) the wholesale beer distributor servicing Oakland and Macomb counties.
 According to Gary, “one of the biggest costs we have …is the cost of energy.
 The money we save practicing sustainability, recycling, and using renewable energy means we have more to invest in our people, our brands, our community …and drive more profit to the bottom line.”

 Started as a Miller distributor in 1939, Powers has today built itself into one of the premiere craft beer wholesalers in the country.
-Last year, Powers earned the distinct honor of becoming Beverage World magazine’s 2014 Beer Wholesaler of the Year.
 To give you an idea of the scope of the organization, Powers Distributing is a family owned business with over 75 years of history, more than 200 employees, and a warehouse facility over 200,000 sq/ft including a cooler with 12,500 sq/ft of refrigeration.
 Powers Distributing services over 2,600 retail customers with a fleet of over 100 vehicles that use over 12,000 gallons of bio-diesel fuel a month.
 The combined ‘energy footprint’ of electricity, gas, and liquid fuel is enormous.
 As Gary explained it “…the entire beer supply chain from brewing to distribution to your refrigerator is a long and energy hungry road.”

 Energy Efficient Operations